HungTruong4689/React-Chart-Project/README.md

 ## Overview

 This application is a Single Page Web Application (SPA) built using React and TypeScript.
 It leverages various libraries to create an interactive dashboard for displaying charts.
-The primary libraries used include MUI/React Bootstrap for UI components, Highcharts for chart visualization, and Redux for state management (optional).
-Additionally, middleware like Redux Thunk or Redux Saga can be integrated for advanced state management.
+The primary libraries used include TailwindCSS for UI components, Highcharts for chart visualization, and Redux for state management.

 ## Installation